orkhanahmadov/laravel-goldenpay/README.md

 For each of this endpoints Goldenpay sends GET request with `payment_key` query string attached.
 To get payment result you need to create a route to accept these requests and fetch result of the payment using received `payment_key`.

-Package ships with a controller that helps to simplify this procedure.
+Package ships with a controller that helps to simplify this process.
-To get started create a GET route for successful or unsuccessful payments, add full URL in [Goldenpay Dashboard](https://rest.goldenpay.az/merchant/) to corresponding field.
+To get started, first create a GET route for successful or unsuccessful payments and add full URL in [Goldenpay Dashboard](https://rest.goldenpay.az/merchant/) to corresponding field.

-Create a controller class for your route and extend `Orkhanahmadov\LaravelGoldenpay\Http\Controllers\GoldenpayController`.

-Route:
 ``` php
 Route::get('payments/successful', 'App\Http\Controllers\Payment\SuccessfulPaymentController@index');
 ```

-Controller:
+Create a controller class for your route and extend `Orkhanahmadov\LaravelGoldenpay\Http\Controllers\GoldenpayController`.

 ``` php
 use Orkhanahmadov\LaravelGoldenpay\Http\Controllers\GoldenpayController;